List of Chicago Fire characters: Jimmy Borrelli

 In "Where the Collapse Started", Danny comes over and asks Jimmy for some help with a bar deal.
 But after Jimmy finds out what's really going on, he refuses.
 Danny becomes angry and leaves.
 Later, the house gets a call for a structure collapse where Truck 70 and Engine 67, Danny's company, are already on scene.
 Danny goes into the building along with Truck 81 and Squad 3 and ignores Jimmy.
 After the firefighters find and evacuate victims with the building crumbling around them, Severide reports to Chief Boden and he gives the order to evacuate.
 But Danny believes he heard someone still call out and asks Boden to bring the victim out so he is given one minute.
 But the roof collapses moments later and Jimmy rushes in.
 Upon arrival, Jimmy requests Squad assistance for extrication since Danny is pinned but Boden is hesitant.
 Boden himself then goes inside and pulls Jimmy back just as more debris falls on Danny, killing him.
 Outside, firefighters, paramedics, and cops line up to form an aisle leading to Ambulance 61 and salute as some firefighters bring out Danny's body and Jimmy leads the way to the ambo.
 Jimmy then takes some time off after this incident.
 The next evening, Jimmy shows up at Casey/Severide's apartment and tells Severide that he believes Boden made a mistake by giving Danny one minute that he didn't have.
 He then storms off after Severide tells him to cool off.
 In "The Hose or the Animal", he files an official grievance against Boden.

-Borrelli returned to Truck 81 in season 5 but the character was written out in the second episode after being injured on the job.
-He suffered serious injuries to his hand, face, neck and left eye in an explosion.
+Borrelli returns to Truck 81 in season 5 but the character was written out in the second episode after being injured on the job.
+He suffers serious injuries to his hand, face, neck and left eye in an explosion.
 It is implied, based on Dr. Halstead's prognosis, that his career as a firefighter is over.
 In the third episode, Boden mentions that Borrelli's family had him transferred to a long-term care facility.